miquelpee/WebServiceRESTfulV2/README.md

 - Name, carmodel, service, duration, start are mandatory for the POST.
 - End time is being calculated based on duration and start time.
 - Double bookings are being checked.
+- Incorrect format for the duration and start is being checked.

 DELETE (localhost:9111/reservation/:id)
 - Give reservation id as parameter.